-The Open Spaces Strategy provided the framework for collating reserve management plans according to park management categories.
+The Parks and Open Spaces Strategy provides the framework for collating reserve management plans according to park management categories.
 In the past, our reserve management plans were generally grouped together as 'Active' or 'Passive' reserves.
 Active Reserves were those where traditional sports were the primary purpose while Passive Reserves were those where sport was not the main focus.
-The new park management categories are more specific:
+The new park management categories are more specific.

-- A To implement the park management categories introduced by the Open Spaces Strategy 2013. - B To align our reserve management plans with the park management categories. - C To provide for the categorisation of newly acquired reserves. - D To provide for changes in the categorisation of existing reserves where appropriate.
+- A To implement the park management categories as per the Parks and Open Spaces Strategy 2021-51. - B To align our reserve management plans with the park management categories. - C To provide for the categorisation of newly acquired reserves. - D To provide for changes in the categorisation of existing reserves where appropriate.

 - 1. Each reserve shall be assigned to an appropriate park management category. - 2.
 The following factors shall be taken into account when determining the appropriate park management category for a reserve: - a.
 The character of the reserve; - b.
 The purpose of the reserve; - c.
-The desired levels of service for reserve; - d.
-The category descriptions in the Open Spaces Strategy 2013. - 3.
+The desired levels of service for reserve: - d.
+The category descriptions in the Parks and Open Spaces Strategy 2. - 3.
 Reserve management plans may be bundled together based on park management category.

-All Neighbourhood Parks may be bundled together in a Neighbourhood Parks Reserve Management Plan; all sports parks in a Sports Parks Reserve Management Plan; etc.
+All Nature Parks may be bundled together in a Nature Parks Reserve Management Plan; all sports parks in a Sports Parks Reserve Management Plan; etc.